reinhart1010/nix/docs/en/common/vim.md

 `:help<Enter>`

-- Save and Quit:
+- Save and quit the current buffer:

 `:wq<Enter>`

-- Undo the last operation:
+- Enter normal mode and undo the last operation:

-`u`
+`<ESC>u`

 - Search for a pattern in the file (press `n`/`N` to go to next/previous match):